Menu

 Janzen’s invitation excited Stroud Center scientists and supporters.
 Until then, almost all research into the dynamics of freshwater ecosystems had taken place in temperate watersheds, and the proposed venture would give them a base from which to understand some of the world’s most vulnerable, varied, and unexplored sources of fresh water.

 Things happened quickly after Janzen’s invitation.
 Within a year, the Stroud Center had raised the funds and worked closely with Janzen to convert a small farm near the base of the Orosí Volcano into a laboratory and education facility called Maritza Biological Station.
 In 1989, Janzen and Hallwachs’ dream of the Área de Conservación Guanacaste became a legal reality.
-And on March 22, 1991, Costa Rica’s President Rafael Calderon dedicated Maritza Station as a permanent freshwater research facility.
+On March 22, 1991, Costa Rica’s President Rafael Calderon dedicated Maritza Station as a permanent freshwater research facility.

 Maritza Biological Station, with Orosí volcano in the distance

-In time, the streams flowing through the station would, like White Clay Creek, become a Long-Term Research in Environmental Biology site, funded by the National Science Foundation.
+In time, the streams flowing through the station would, like White Clay Creek, become a Long-Term Research in Environmental Biology site funded by the National Science Foundation.
 To date, those streams have generated more than 30 peer-reviewed scientific papers. Área de Conservación Guanacaste is now a UNESCO World Heritage Site, protecting an estimated 375,000 species, and Maritza Station has become the headquarters for the Stroud Center’s tropical ecosystem studies.
 From there, its research projects and education programs have spread to other parts of Central and South America, while the station itself has become a resource for scientists, teachers, and land managers throughout the region.

 Maritza News